mademoixcel/Customer-Profiling-Analysis/README.md

 ![img_1](https://github.com/mademoixcel/Customer-Profiling-Analysis/assets/124081194/74c340b1-d912-400a-ad4e-862f8a8ea7f2)

-In a rapidly evolving business environment, tailoring marketing efforts to meet customer preferences has become a decisive factor for success.
+In a world where businesses are always changing, it's super important to change how we do marketing to match what customers like.
 This project focuses on a fictional retail store that operates through multiple channels and aims to enhance its marketing strategies through customer profiling and segmentation.
 The dataset was updated 4 months ago on [Kaggle](https://www.kaggle.com/datasets/somesh140/segmentation)